-(Revise and Resubmit, Political Behavior; Received APSA 2018 John Sullivan Award)
+(accepted, Political Behavior; Received APSA 2018 John Sullivan Award)

 Worries about the instability of political attitudes and lack of ideological constraint among the public are often pacified by the assumption that individuals have stable political values.
 These political values are assumed to help individuals filter political information and thus both minimize outside influence and guide people through complex political environments.
 This perspective, though, assumes that political values are stable and consistent across contexts.
 This piece questions that assumption and argues that political values are socially reinforced—that is, that political values are not internal predispositions, but the result of social influence.
 I consider this idea with two empirical tests: an experimental test that recreates the transmission of political values and an observational analysis of the effect of politically homogeneous social contexts on political value endorsements.
 Results suggest that political values are socially reinforced.
 The broader implication of my findings is that the concepts scholars term “political values” may be reflections of individuals’ social contexts rather than values governing political behavior. read paper